kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ```

 `flatLeafItems` passes selected leader/worker building blocks directly as
-`PodGroupData`.
-For an LWS or replica block selected for flat materialization,
+`PodGroupData`, including any leaf `resourceClaims`.
+For an LWS or replica
+block selected for flat materialization, it lowers the embedded composite
-it lowers the embedded composite policy, constraints, and disruption mode to
+policy, constraints, and disruption mode to the equivalent `PodGroupData`.
-the equivalent `PodGroupData`; resource claims are already the upstream
-pod-group type and are attached to that leaf.
-Explicit `minGroupCount` has
-already been rejected, and the LWS-derived pod count becomes the leaf Gang
+Explicit `minGroupCount` has already been rejected, and the LWS-derived pod
-minimum. `buildFlatWorkload` builds each leaf and merges templates when role
+count becomes the leaf Gang minimum. `buildFlatWorkload` builds each leaf and
-mode produces two.
+merges templates when role mode produces two.

 On create, each `OldRoot` is nil.
 On update it is the previous input for the
 same level so the builder can check immutability.
 LWS-specific checks